CURR 501 Coaching Principles and Practices 3 Credits

 CURR 600 Independent Study and Research 1-3 Credits

 Course content varies with academic research interests of students who wish to engage in independent study related to the overall content of curriculum, instruction and/or supervision.

 CURR 640 Teaching and Learning Physical Science 3 Credits

-This course provides an in-depth study of content and pedagogy for understanding selected physical science topics aligned with state and national standards.
-The course will be structured around big ideas identified in standards, common misconceptions, and appropriate learning progressions.
+This course provides an in-depth study of content and pedagogy for understanding selected physical science (physics and chemistry) topics aligned with Next Generation Science Standards (NGSS).
+The course will be structured around big ideas identified in NGSS, common misconceptions, and appropriate learning progressions.
 While addressing the content, emphasis will also be placed on: effective instructional strategies and science practices through the use and study of such practices and strategies.